Prakul99/Invitation-System/readme.md

-To go to the welcome page simple go
+To go to the welcome page please use the following link

 http://www-test.cs.umanitoba.ca/~prakul/cgi-bin/welcome.cgi